xinzhan/core-services.en/help/id-service/overview.md

 -->

 # Overview of Experience Cloud ID Service
 (Test.
 Remove.
-Another.)
+Another.
+Again.)
 The role of the Experience Cloud ID service in the Adobe Experience Cloud.

 ## The Experience Cloud ID Service: A Foundational Element of Core Services
 The Experience Cloud ID service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences in the People core service.
 It works by assigning a unique, persistent ID to a site visitor.